arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

   [Truth](https://github.com/google/truth).
 * Mocks: [Mockito](https://github.com/mockito/mockito).

-All of these have one thing in common — they are just a JVM bytecode produced by Java and (or) Kotlin compilers.
+All these have one thing in common — they are a JVM bytecode produced by Java and (or) Kotlin compilers.
-Since it is just a regular code pretty similar to the one from the project codebase, it is easy to understand it, modify it and even replace it.
+Since it is a regular code pretty similar to the one from the project codebase, it is easy to understand it, modify it and even replace it.
 In other words, there is a total control of the environment.
-This statement might sound obvious but it is extremely precious.
+This statement might sound obvious but it is precious.

 # Integration Tests